DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Lend Distraction
    - Description: Just an annoyance in the distance
-   - Mechanic: Designate a character who, on their next draw, will draw with the Lower Hand.
+   - Mechanic: As a Minor Action, designate a character who, on their next draw, will draw with the Lower Hand.
    - Type: Minor
       - XP Cost: 1
    - Tags: None